The Members of

 |(iii) Identified employees who were granted option, during any one year, equal to or exceeding 1% of the issued capital (excluding outstanding warrants and conversions) of the Company at the time of grant. ||Nil ||Nil |

-|Diluted Earnings Per Share (EPS) pursuant to issue of shares on exercise of option calculated in accordance with Accounting Standard (AS 20 'Earning Per Share') ||Rs 9.40 ||Rs 9.40 |
+|Diluted Earnings Per Share (EPS) pursuant to issue of shares on exercise of option calculated in accordance with Accounting Standard (AS 20 'Earning Per Share') ||Rs.
+9 ||Rs.
+9 |

-|Difference, if any, between the employee compensation cost calculated using the intrinsic value of stock options and the employee compensation cost recognized if the fair value of the options had been used and the impact of this difference on profits and EPS of the Company. ||The Company has charged a sum of Rs 20,355/- being the fair value of options granted under ESOP 2006 (Series I) for the year ended December 31, 2010. ||The Company has charged a sum of Rs 382,898/- being the fair value of options granted under ESOP 2006 (Series II) for the year ended December 31, 2010. |
+|Difference, if any, between the employee compensation cost calculated using the intrinsic value of stock options and the employee compensation cost recognized if the fair value of the options had been used and the impact of this difference on profits and EPS of the Company. ||Not Applicable ||Not Applicable |

 |Weighted-average exercise prices and weighted-average fair values of options shall be disclosed separately for options whose exercise price either equals or exceeds or is less than the market price of the stock. ||Not Applicable ||Not Applicable |